 Rabat – Climate change and human rights go hand in hand, a reality the world is recognizing at its 11th hour.
 Large-scale natural disasters now occur once weekly and forced migration is increasingly a part of international policy discussion.
 It is no longer possible to ignore climate change or label it a problem for future generations.
-Climate change already causes suffering worldwide, and its impacts will not be slowed without swift, robust action.
+Climate change already causes suffering and exacerbates inequality worldwide, and its impacts will not be slowed without swift, robust action.

 “Although climate change has been on the human rights agenda for well over a decade, it remains a marginal concern for most actors.
 Yet it represents an emergency without precedent and requires bold and creative thinking from the human rights community” said UN Special Rapporteur on Extreme Poverty and Human Rights Philip Alston, who released a landmark report on June 25.

 Regarding climate change outlook, Alston wrote in no uncertain terms, “We have reached a point where the best-case outcome is widespread death and suffering by the end of this century, and the worst-case puts humanity on the brink of extinction.”